 It comes out moist, tender and juicy when you use my recipe.
 I didn’t always put beef stock on my roast, but once I tried it, I won’t ever go back.
 It makes it so tender and juicy and not dry.
 It’s like you can eat it with a spoon.
 So good. . .

-This easy crockpot roast with potatoes and carrots recipe is totally customizable too.
+This best crock pot roast recipe with vegetables is totally customizable too.
 I used russet potatoes, but it is also good with any kind of potato, like red, sweet, fingerling, etc. or you can mix it up and use something like parsnips to make it Paleo.
 Cut the vegetables in big chunks to keep them from getting super mushy.

 And I really do recommend you try the gravy.
 You can either do it like the recipe shows below, or put equal parts fat and flour in a saucepan and stir until it’s melted and the flour is incorporated in to the fat.
 Then slowly add a little broth at a time until it’s the desired consistency.
 I have the best luck with this method to prevent clumps.
 (Use gluten-free flour, if necessary)